Happy with your income? Yes? Well, jolly good, run along and check out some interesting 404 pages (opens in new tab) or something.

 The very nature of the web means that new techniques and technologies are evolving all the time.
 If you're down with the latest cutting-edge tools then you can be sure that your skills will be in demand – and along with that will come decent remuneration.

-Right now, the smart money is on flexible layouts and grid-based systems; over the past year they've been fully adopted by the major browsers and the benefits of using them are instantly obvious to anyone who appreciates great-looking responsive web design.
+Right now, the smart money is on flexible layouts and grid-based systems; over the past year they've been fully adopted by the major browsers and the benefits of using them are instantly obvious to anyone who appreciates great-looking responsive web design (opens in new tab).
 So if you're prepared to invest time in figuring out how they work, you'll be adding a vital skill to your CV.

 Should you go with Flexbox or CSS Grid Layout?
 Almost certainly both: Flexbox is built for layouts in a single dimension, while CSS Grid works with two-dimensional layouts and is therefore much better suited to dealing with more complex designs.
 With both systems under your belt you'll be able to provide clients with beautiful and sophisticated layouts, whatever their requirements may be.

 It's easy to overlook WordPress if you're a serious web developer but as a platform it's immensely popular, running 30 per cent of the web from the personal blogs that helped it make its mark, through to heavyweight news and corporate sites.
-And its benefits for agencies with an eye on the bottom line should be obvious: with an immense library of WordPress themes and plugins available, it's much easier to get a full-featured site up and running fast, as Bradford attests.
+And its benefits for agencies with an eye on the bottom line should be obvious: with an immense library of WordPress themes (opens in new tab) and plugins available, it's much easier to get a full-featured site up and running fast, as Bradford attests.
+For other options, see these web hosting providers.

 "Learning WordPress doubled my salary when I was at an agency and I now own a WordPress agency," he tells us.
 "I used to approach small businesses and charge just under £1,000-£2,000 for a website with SEO.
 I could build this from a theme in a weekend."